lumlisp/ll/docs/reference.md

 ### HTTP Server

-Built-in HTTP server backed by Go's `net/http`.
+Built-in HTTP server backed by the standard HTTP library.
 Handlers receive a request object and must return a response created with `http/make-response`.

 | Function | Description |